raiden-network/raiden/docs/rest_api.rst

    :statuscode 409:
     - The token was already registered before, or
     - The registering transaction failed.
+   :statuscode 501: Registering a token only works on testnet temporarily.
+On mainnet this error is returned.
    :resjson address token_network_address: The deployed token networks address.

 Querying Information About Channels and Tokens